 These tests attempt to determine an applicant's personality characteristics and if they relate to the personality requirements of successful performance in the defined job.

-The test format can vary from a brief written test to a long psychological examination.
+The test format can vary from a brief written or computer-based test to a long psychological examination.
 These tests typically measure one or more of five personality dimensions:

 Most personality tests are designed to be used by psychologists.
 However, there are some tests available which can be interpreted by non-psychologists.
 A pre employment personality test has no "right" answers and cannot be prepared for.